 MANILA, PHILIPPINES — Last July 28, adobo Magazine held “Fearless Future — The New Culture of Work,” the first hybrid session of adobo SheCreative.
-A powerful lineup of women leaders who discussed what workspaces could look like in the future and what that says about the well-being of creatives.
+A powerful lineup of women leaders who discussed what workspaces could look like in the future and what that says about the well-being of creatives made up this month’s panel.
 Among the speakers is Anne Ridwan (at the time R3 Indonesia Country Director, currently Future Creative Network Chief Operating Officer) who delved into the numbers and statistics on gender in Southeast Asia.

 With over 20 years of experience, Anne is an established marketing and communications executive who is considered a significant contributor to the Indonesian ad industry and one of the most prestigious business women in Southeast Asia.
 For this session, she shared what the current regional data says about women in the workplace.